By Jerry A. Boggs | September 2014

-In one violent motion, the ceiling of the control room shuddered, then dropped 12 inches.
-The floor swept upward, slamming them against the lowered ceiling like rag dolls.
+In one violent motion, the ceiling of the control room shuddered and dropped 12 inches.
+The floor swept upward.
+It hurled them against the lowered ceiling like rag dolls.

 Groaning against their bruises, they struggled in the weightlessness to position their feet and re-anchor themselves somewhere, anywhere, and gain control.

 A sharp ragged edge of the bulkhead breach sliced open Abernathy’s upper arm.
 The snag put her in a slow swirl.
 Like a bizarre ballerina, she plunged out into the void.
 The blood erupting from her arm encircled her.
 It froze so quickly that had she been in air, she would have heard the tinkling of wineglasses shattering.
 She screamed.
 She heard nothing.
 The saliva on her tongue boiled off.

-Not yet lifeless, she could see the receding Raven with each turn of her bloating body, as if viewing the ship in a series of photographs.
-The shuttle had folded onto itself several times and was now a black and silver, beach-ball-sized clump from which streams of smoke belched.
+Not yet lifeless, she could see the receding Raven with each turn of her bloating body.
+It was as if she viewed the ship in a series of photographs.
+The shuttle had folded onto itself several times.
+A black and silver, beach-ball-sized clump, it belched streams of smoke.

-Abernathy’s joints, because she had in effect been heaved in one second from the bottom of an ocean to its surface, were jack-hammered by the bends.
-Without atmospheric pressure, the blood in her veins and arteries boiled as she began to quick-freeze on the outside.
+Abernathy had in effect been heaved in one second from the bottom of an ocean to its surface.
+The bends jack-hammered her joints.
+Without atmospheric pressure, the blood in her veins and arteries started boiling as she began to quick-freeze on the outside.

 In the seconds of living that remained, her lungs screamed for air and her body bucked against the agony.
 Yet Abernathy tried to focus on Mars, the sun, and the stars gently whirling around her.
 Their light dimmed and blurred through her iced pupils.